 Compared to NRB, during the RB the free electrons required for the breakdown process are created.
 The free electrons are created in two preceeding steps : the stage of non-resonant (NRPD) photo-dissociation of a molecule and the resonant photo-ionization of the atom created during the NRPD stage.
 The essential stage for the processes of non-resonant breakdown (NRB) and resonant breakdown (RB) is the non-resonant photo-dissociation of a molecule (NRPD) by absorption and ionization.
 The non-resonant breakdown is a laser ignition mechanism that emits light, heat and a shockwave, [5], [6].
 Photo-chemical ignition (PCI) is a process that requires the absorption and dissociation of a single photon in ultraviolet radiation [5], [6].
-The method using two-protons or non-resonant photo-dissociation of a single high-energy photon, when the intensity is high.
+The method using two-protons or non-resonant photodissociation of a molecule absorption in matter can lead to energy release in the form of a single high-energy photon, when the intensity is high.
 The benefit of this process is that the short wavelengths can be used for resonant absorption based on the action of longer wavelength laser light, [5], [6].
 Regarding the mechanism of non-resonant breakdown, Dearden et. al. used laser-induced sparks that offer the advantage of small size design, but are shorter in duration and operate at higher temperatures [5], [7].